 All I did was use sandpaper to remove the polished look.

-How to Update Polished Brass to Brushed Brass without Paint:
+How to Update Polished Brass to Brushed Brass

 supplies needed: 100 grit sandpaper | Hand sanding block

-All I did was rub sandpaper over the surface in one direction only.
+- Rub sandpaper over the surface in one direction only.
 This is very important.
 You don’t just want to rub the sandpaper any which way – only in one direction so the scratch marks resemble a brushed metal finish.
 I used vertical strokes – long strokes on the flat parts and short strokes on the detailed areas.

-Close up – After and before
+Close up of brass finish – After and Before.

 For the cost of a sheet of sandpaper and 15 minutes of my time, my brass swing-arm lamps are updated.

-If you have a similar lamp with a cord hanging down and can’t hardwire it, then you can place a cord cover over it and paint it the same color as the wall.
+If you have a similar wall mounted lamp with a cord hanging down and can’t hardwire it, then you can place a cord cover over it and paint it the same color as the wall.

 This will lessen the look of the cord.
 Or on some higher end wall-mounted lights the cord covers are part of the design.

 Most, but not all wall-mounted lamps come with cord covers.
 They are either a round metal tube or a square channel that mounts out of the bottom of the fixture.